 Your insurer needs to know if you’re doing building work that affects the value of your home.

 When it comes to kitchen or bathroom refits, it depends on the size of the job.

 If it’s going to involve a fair amount of building work, then it’s best to give them a heads up.
 But standard refits should be fine.

 Insurers will especially want to know about any work that could damage valuables or compromise your home security.

-If in doubt, speak to your insurer.
+If in doubt, speak to your home insurance provider.
 Every policy is different so it’s always worth checking.